TheMrRandomDude/tiktok-scraper-yt-dlp-based-easy-to-use/README.md

+# BROKEN AS OF 16-FEB-2023!
+WIP TO FIX THE ISSUE HTTP ERROR 400: BAD REQUEST
+##
 Hello, this is a temporary fix using Playwright. yt-dlp's devs still haven't rolled a solution in yt-dlp's self-contained philosophy, so while we wait for that we can use redraskal's solution.

 The reason I forked it is that I ran into some issues, the installation wasn't explained, and even after installing I found I had a few issues, which I fixed in this fork.
 That's it, enjoy.